gpduck/WDSiPXE/README.md

 WDSiPXE is a web application that generates customized answer files for OS builds over HTTP (in particular Linux and ESXi over [iPXE][iPXE]).
 This is accomplished by merging templates with information from a device repository.
 The currently supported device repositories are [WDS Standalone](#WDS) and [MDT Database](#MDT) ([Active Directory](#ActiveDirectory) support is planned).

 # Quick Start

+1. Install the ASP.Net Core 2.1 Runtime Hosting Bundle from https://dotnet.microsoft.com/download/dotnet-core/2.1
-Download the latest Zip file from the releases page and extract to a web application in IIS.
-The app pool needs to be running .Net 4.5 or above.
+1. Download the latest Zip file from the releases page and extract to a web application in IIS.

 # Urls